flaming-toast/flaming-toast.github.com/_posts/2014-05-17-a-multi–queue-scheduler-for-plan-9.md

 To reap the benefits of a multi-queue scheduling scheme we must account for scheduling latencies and cache invalidations due to process migration.
 If the load balancing operation is run too aggressively, the costs may outweigh the performance benefits.
 Thus we must decide when and how often the load balancing operation should run as to mitigate these costs as much as possible.
-Thus this brings us to the next issue to address ― when and how often should load_balance() be invoked?
+Thus this brings us to the next issue to address ― when and how often should `load_balance()` be invoked?

 ### 4 Mitigating the costs of process migration

-#### 4.1 When to load_balance()?
+#### 4.1 When to `load_balance()`?
 As for when the load balancing routine is invoked, there are two approaches I have been thinking about:

-   * Invoke load_balance() every balance_interval.
+   * Invoke `load_balance()` every balance_interval.
 We don't want to invoke the routine on every clock tick, as that would incur inordinate amounts of overhead  from constantly checking for load imbalance across all cores, latency costs from run queue locking and process migration, etc. The Linux O(1) scheduler follows an approach similar to this balance interval scheme \[1\].
 I am currently leaning towards this first option, as it will be easier to start out with.

-   * Invoke load_balance() after some threshold of average CPU utilization across all CPUs has been passed \[2\].
+   * Invoke `load_balance()` after some threshold of average CPU utilization across all CPUs has been passed \[2\].
 Thus the load balancer would only run when deemed necessary.
 For example if the loads of a 4-core system are as follows  CPU1 = 50%, CPU2 = 85%, CPU3 = 25%, CPU4 = 55%, Avg CPU usage = 53.75%,  and the threshold is 50%, the load balancer would run.
 If the threshold were 85%, it would not run.
-One downside of this approach is that average CPU utilization across all cores would be computed on every  balance_tick().
+One downside of this approach is that average CPU utilization across all cores would be computed on every `balance_tick()`.
    In addition, a termination condition has to be determined (what if all CPU's are running at 80%?
 Then we should be looking at imbalance, not necessary average utilization).

 #### 4.2 Picking processes to migrate
 When we migrate a process from a busy CPU, which process should be selected?
 For now I've determined that the following could be used as a criteria for selecting a process to pull:

    * A non-running, high priority process, as it is important to distribute high priority processes.

-   * Has a low p->cpu (decayed average cpu time for this process), as it is less likely to be cache hot (compared to processes  that have spent more time in the CPU).
-EDIT: I recently discovered this is CPU-agnostic, I could add a new per-process field that keeps track of average CPU time for a process on its current processor (p->machno).
+   * Has a low `p->cpu` (decayed average cpu time for this process), as it is less likely to be cache hot (compared to processes that have spent more time in the CPU).

+   _EDIT_: I recently discovered this is CPU-agnostic, I could add a new per-process field that keeps track of average CPU time for a process on its current processor (`p->machno`).
    This will be reset when a process migrates.

    * Ignore wired and real time processes they should stay on their CPU.

 ### 5 Determining CPU utilization
 How should we determine load on a CPU?
-The per-processor Mach struct already contains a field that represents load, calculated by accounttime() on every timer tick; however, this load field is only calculated and set on the boot processor as a global load statistic.
+The per-processor Mach struct already contains a field that represents load, calculated by `accounttime()` on every timer tick; however, this load field is only calculated and set on the boot processor as a global load statistic.
 It is a decayed load average that takes into account the number of ready processes on the (global) run queue and the number of actively Running processes across all CPUs.
-It approximates the load over the last second, "with a tail lasting about 5 seconds" (proc.c).
+It approximates the load over the last second, "with a tail lasting about 5 seconds" (`proc.c`).
 This will have to be modified to calculate the load statistic per core, not a global system load average.
-Each CPU would then have its own m->load field, not just the boot processor (CPU0MACH) as it is currently.
+Each CPU would then have its own `m->load` field, not just the boot processor (`CPU0MACH`) as it is currently.

 ### 6 Testing